park-bench/gpgmailer/README.md

 *   No support for checking GPG subkey expiration.
 All subkeys are assumed to expire at the same time as their parent keys.
-*   No exponential backoff while failing to connect to the SMTP server.